graphcommerce-org/graphcommerce/.changeset/sharp-seahorses-deny.md

 ---
-"@graphcommerce/graphql-codegen-near-operation-file": patch
+'@graphcommerce/graphql-codegen-near-operation-file': patch
 ---

-Do not require fragments to be marked @injectable but always accept @inject directives.
+Do not require fragments to be marked `@injectable` but always accept `@inject` directives.